Irish Fusiliers of Canada (The Vancouver Regiment): 120th Independent Field Battery, RCA / The North British Columbia Regiment

-Vancouver Regiment
+The Vancouver Regiment

 The Vancouver Regiment originated in Vancouver, British Columbia on 15 May 1924 when the 1st British Columbia Regiment (Duke of Connaught's Own) was reorganized into three separate regiments designated the 1st British Columbia Regiment (Duke of Connaught's Own), The Westminster Regiment and The Vancouver Regiment.
 On 1 June 1936, it was amalgamated with The Irish Fusiliers of Canada.

 Perpetuations

-The Irish Fusiliers of Canada (Vancouver Regiment) perpetuated the following units:
+The Irish Fusiliers of Canada (The Vancouver Regiment) perpetuated the following units: